 Women are powerful!

 We still have a ways to go to earn and experience total equality, with equal pay, and equal treatment for women of all ages, races, and abilities.
-I personally feel it’s in our hands – especially for the privileged women to set the example, and to stand up for those less fortunate.
+I personally feel it’s in our hands – especially for the privileged women to stand up for those less fortunate.

 And I do believe that it’s our right to stand in our power and ask for what we are worth, and what we deserve.
 Most women don’t earn what they are worth, not because they can’t, but because they simply don’t ask for it.
 So, amazing women – we ARE WORTHY – go out there, follow your dreams, stand in your power, and ask for, and CLAIM what you are worth!